-Acquired or “Drug-Induced” Long QT (di-LQT)
+Acquired (Drug-Induced) Long QT (di-LQT)

 Animated graphic of regular QT interval compared to long QT interval

-Acquired Long QT Syndrome & SGK1:
+Acquired Long QT Syndrome & SGK1

 If you are concerned about your personal health please speak to a specialist or your health care provider urgently.